The Ultimate Guide To Brain Injuries

 Head injuries are terrifying because they can completely change someone’s life.
 They also entail massive expenses for the patient and their family, sometimes, for the rest of their lives.

-Doctors estimate that the lifetime costs of a person’s traumatic brain injury can run anywhere from $85,000 to $3 million.
+Experienced personal injury lawyers and doctors estimate that the lifetime costs of a person’s traumatic brain injury can run anywhere from $85,000 to $3 million.

 We’ve compiled some of the estimated costs of brain injury diagnosis and treatment in the US: